ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 ## DefaultStore setting

-You can set a default store for every new order created in the Client Center.
-This is a prerequisite when you want to see the actual product availability when adding quantities of a product to the order.
+You can set a default store for every **[new order](https://docs.erp.net/tech/modules/crm/clientcenter/orders/new-order.html)** created in the Client Center.
+This is a prerequisite when you want to see the actual availability when adding quantities of a product to the order, as long as an AvailabilityMax setting is also in place.

-To do so, enter the following **value** in the Settings field:
+To set a default store, enter the following **value** in the Settings field:

 ```
 {"DefaultStore": "ID"}